 - People have control of the system.

 Unfortunately, these assumptions are often not valid.
-And management has ignored variation and the lessons from the red beads (remember the red beads?).
+And management has ignored variation and the lessons from the red beads (remember the red beads?
+See this link for more information on the red bead experiment).
 We have written quite a few newsletter articles on variation.
 If you are new to this concept, you might want to start with this newsletter.

 Let's take a look at the four assumptions above.